 As mentioned above, the Regional District’s bylaw enforcement is primarily complaint driven but it does not rely entirely on public complaints.
 Although contraventions are not actively searched out, the Regional District can begin an investigation without a complaint being received from the public as follows:

-Normally public complaints must be submitted by at least two persons from the Electoral Area where the bylaw contravention allegedly occurred, or at least one person from within 500 metres of where it allegedly occurred, to ensure that complaints are from those most directly impacted.
-However, Regional District policy allows a manager to make exceptions if they believe it is warranted; for example, in situations where there is a significant health or safety risk.
+The Regional District's policy on bylaw enforcement normally requires public complaints to be submitted by at least two persons from the Electoral Area where the bylaw contravention allegedly occurred, or at least one person from within 500 metres of where it allegedly occurred, to ensure that complaints are from those most directly impacted.
+However, the policy allows for the Bylaw Enforcement Officer or a manager to make exceptions if they believe it is warranted; for example, in situations where there is a significant health or safety risk.
+For more information on these requirements and exceptions please refer to the policy or feel free to email the Bylaw Enforcement Officer to ask questions.

 Once filled out, the paper forms can be delivered, or mailed, to the Regional District office.
 Please make sure envelopes are marked: